rdubar/rogkit/README.md

 * media: on update only commit when upgrade is complete?
 * media: use ~/.rogkit.toml
 * media: rename plex_library  / PlexLibrary to media_library / MediaLibrary
-* toml: use in media, loc, backup, spot
+* toml: use in backup

 ### Experimental